CalvinWilkinson/CalvinWilkinson/README.md

 I'm a software engineer that's been passionate about anything in software development for as long as I can remember.
 I love to build things that make peoples' lives easier, and develop games and multi-media applications.

-🎖 I am an Air Force veteran with a lot of military history in my family.
+🎖  Air Force veteran with a lot of military history in my family.
 💻 Software Engineer
 ⚒️ Currently working on game development related tools and libraries.
 🤘🏼 Metal, hard rock, classic rock and blues fan.
-📫 How to reach me: kinsondigital@gmail.com or [twitter](https://twitter.com/KDCoder)
+📫 Feel free to email me: kinsondigital@gmail.com
 🗨️ Ask me about anything tech related!!
 Maybe I can help out!!
 🙏 Please help me out by checking out my projects and slinging some ⭐'s my way, or even better, create a PR and/or contribute your funds [here](https://github.com/sponsors/KinsonDigital)!! 😉